 Attendance is the responsibility of the student and is regulated within each course.
 Faculty members may report to the Early Alert Committee those students whose absences may be impairing their performances.

 Examinations are held at the end of each quarter for most courses.
 Students and faculty are required to follow the exam schedule as set by the Registrar.
 However, if a student has three final exams scheduled for the same date, one of these exams may be changed by making appropriate arrangements with one of the instructors.

 An I (incomplete) is recorded when work is of acceptable quality but has not been finished because of illness or other extraordinary circumstance outside the student's control.
-If the work has not been completed by the end of the sixth week of the next quarter, the instructor should submit the grade the student had earned by the end of the quarter.
+Final letter grades for Incompletes are due to the Registrar's office by the end of Week 6 of the following term.
+Faculty should set appropriate deadlines for submission of student work in order to review the work and assign the grade by this deadline.
+If the work has not been completed in the timeframe outlined by the instructors, the student should be awarded the grade they earned by the end of the quarter.
 This deadline applies whether the student is on or off campus or has left the College.

 If a student has been granted a Leave of Absence after the end of a quarter in which he/she has received an incomplete, the incomplete deadline will be extended for one quarter.
 In this circumstance, the incomplete grade will be due by Friday at 5:00pm week six of the quarter following the first quarter in which the student is on a Leave of Absence.
 There are no exceptions to this extension unless the student petitions and receives approval from the Academic Standards Committee.